Writers-Instagram/intern-interview-task-kyma/task/kmajaa.md

 A Namespace is one of multiple virtual clusters backed by the same physical cluster.
 It provides a scope for names of resources, which must be unique within a Namespace, but not across Namespaces.
 This allows for increasing the security and organization of your cluster by dividing it into smaller units.
-Those units can then be used for different purposes, such as development and testing.
+These units can then be used for different purposes, such as development and testing.
 Namespaces are intended for environments with many users from multiple teams, or projects, and Kubernetes and Kyma rely heavily on them.

+Kyma comes with three Namespaces available for users, as well as four default Kyma Namespaces for system-related purposes.
+The default Namespaces are: `kyma-system`, `kyma-integration`, `kyma-installer`, and `istio-system`, and the user cannot modify or remove them.
+The pre-configured Namespaces for users are: `production`, `qa`, and `stage`, and they are ready to use.